OpenForest4D/multi-temporal-lidar-forestry/README.md

   * **Bottom:** Differenced CHM (2019 − 2012).
 * **Green Polygons:** Represent wildfire perimeters during the analysis period.

-This figure demonstrates the output of the full processing pipeline, from raw point cloud tiling and classification to raster generation, spatial alignment, differencing, and final visualization for ecological change analysis.
+This figure demonstrates the output of the full processing pipeline, from raw point cloud tiling and classification to raster generation, coordinate system projection, differencing, and final visualization for ecological change analysis.

 ---